 Cakes We Have Enjoyed With White Chocolate Buttercream

 - White cake with strawberry preserves as a filling

 If you are a frosting fanatic like me, check out my Frosting 101.
 It goes through the different types of frosting and links to all sorts of delicious recipes!

 - Melt the white chocolate in the microwave by cooking for thirty seconds, then stirring.
-Microwave another thirty seconds and stir.
-Continue to microwave in ten second intervals until the chocolate is smooth.
+Continue to microwave in ten second increments until the chocolate is smooth.
 Set aside.

-- In mixer bowl, beat the butter on medium speed for about a minute.
+- In the bowl of your electric mixer, beat the softened butter on medium speed for about a minute.

 - Add powdered sugar and mix on low until incorporated.

-- With the mixer still going on low, drizzle in the white chocolate.
-Once it is completely added, turn the mixer back up to medium and beat for two more minutes.
+- With the mixer still going on low speed, drizzle in the melted white chocolate.
+Once it is completely added, turn the mixer back up to medium-low speed and beat for two more minutes.